 How to read a pregnancy test

 After taking a pregnancy test, waiting for your result can be an exciting or nerve-racking time, and you want to be confident you are interpreting it correctly.
 Studies demonstrate that the type of test you choose can make a big difference on how easy they are to read.
-Digital tests like Clearblue with Weeks Indicator give unmistakably clear results in words.
-Did you know that nearly 1 in 3 women can misread some types of pregnancy test6?
-Find out more.
+Digital tests like Clearblue Digital Ultra Early give unmistakably clear results in words.
+Did you know that nearly 1 in 3 women can misread some types of pregnancy test?7 Find out more.